balanced/balanced.github.com/_posts/testing_at_balanced.md

 ## Confidence in deployment

 This testing architecture is the result of a concerted effort we made to ensure that we have a consistently high level of quality.
-It had made deploys much more risk-free, and greatly increased our ability to move quickly and introduce new features without fear of introducing new bugs.
+It has made deploys much more risk-free, and greatly increased our ability to move quickly and introduce new features without fear of introducing new bugs.